 Website Citation should follow this pattern: Author (year) title, URL and date accessed.
 An example follows:

-Non-NSIS members will be charged a page charge for their articles – $25/per page, with extra charges for color printing.
+Non-NSIS members will be charged a page charge for their articles – $25/per page for black and white, with extra charges of $50/per page for color.

 Each Issue will continue to be printed for members and other associated parties.
 Copies of any Special Issues of the NSIS proceedings published in hard copy may also be purchased from NSIS at a charge established by the NSIS.
 See the website www.nsis.chebucto.org/ for details.